By Meggan Goodpasture, M.D.

 Pediatrician at Brenner Children’s Hospital and member of the Child Abuse Team

 Unfortunately, child abuse and neglect is far more common than we would all like to imagine.
-In 2007 there were over 3.2 million reports made involving over 5.8 million children.
 It is estimated that a report of child abuse is made every 10 seconds in this country.
 Even though we frequently hear about child abuse on the news or read about it in the newspaper, we may falsely regard child abuse as a problem that exists in “other communities.”
 However, it is important to remember that child abuse crosses ethnic and cultural lines, occurs at all socioeconomic levels and within all religions.
 It is critical that we are all able to recognize the signs of child abuse as well as know the appropriate steps to take if we suspect that a child is being mistreated.

 What is child abuse?